mlswg/mls-protocol/draft-ietf-mls-protocol.md

 the application-level permission to add new users.

-The sender of a Commit SHOULD include all proposals that it has received during the current epoch, that are valid according to the rules for their proposal types and according to application policy, as long as this results in a valid proposal list.
+The sender of a Commit SHOULD include all proposals that it has received during the current epoch that are valid according to the rules for their proposal types and according to application policy, as long as this results in a valid proposal list.